nf-core/mnaseseq/docs/usage.md

 ### `--max_multiqc_email_size`

-Threshold size for MultiQC report to be attached in notification email.
-If file generated by pipeline exceeds the threshold, it will not be attached (Default: 25MB).
+Theshold size for MultiQC report to be attached in notification email.
+If file generated by pipeline exceeds the threshold, it will not be attached (Default: `25MB`).

 ### `-name`